sdesteya/My_git_project_Nov2024_BP/commands_list.md

 - git config --global user.email "my_email@vib.be": to have my email in the config

 - git mv old.file.txt new.file.txt : when changin a name so git knows is the same file.
 You stil lneed to commit this change.

+- git status: Check which files are inthe dev area, staging area or are untracked.